Revised Constitution of the

 1. Mandate: ISER Books is the publications arm of ISER.
 Its role is to publish original works whose subject matters clearly fall within ISER’s mandate and which are of scholarly merit.
 Such works will be subject to editorial evaluation including an academic peer-review process.

-2. Appointments to ISER Books shall be made by the Dean of Arts.
+2. Appointments to ISER Books shall be made by the Dean of Humanities and Social Sciences.

 3. ISER Books shall be guided by the policies and procedures as established by the Committee.
 Decisions to publish shall be made by the Committee following the recommendations of ISER Books.